 The Board of Directors opposes the election of Messrs.
 Phillips and Page to the Board of Directors.
 Although Mr. Page was among the candidates listed in the memorandum provided by Mr. Schwarz to the Board of Directors on October 13, 2003, he was not discussed at the October 14, 2003 meeting.
 In addition, he has not been discussed at subsequent Board meetings, none of the non-Newcastle representatives of the Board have spoken with Mr. Page and, therefore, the Board of Directors has not had an adequate opportunity to assess his qualifications.
+From the receipt of the October 13, 2003 candidate memorandum to the October 27, 2003 filing date, there was not sufficient time to contact and adequately assess the qualifications of 18 potential candidates.
+In addition, Mr. Page was not identified by Newcastle as one of its director designees until October 27, 2003.
+A scheduled meeting between Mr. Page and Mr. Parker in October was cancelled by Newcastle.
+Mr. Page was not discussed at the Company's two November 10, 2003 meetings discussed above because Mr. Page had been removed by Newcastle as one of its director designees.
 Furthermore, the Board believes that the existing directors will be better able to serve the interests of the shareholders of the Company based on their experience, qualifications and familiarity with the Company's business.